FuelLabs/sway/README.md

 ## Documentation

-For user documentation, see the Sway Book: <https://fuellabs.github.io/sway/latest/>.
+For user documentation, including installing release builds, see the Sway Book: <https://fuellabs.github.io/sway/latest/>.

 ## Building from Source

+This section is for developing the Sway compiler and toolchain.
+For developing contracts and using Sway, see the above documentation section.

 ### Dependencies